 What is an emotional support animal?

-The many benefits of ESAs
+The benefits of emotional support animals

 - Costs associated with your pet can be deductible medical expenses.